MarcoMig/Finite-State-Machine-FSM/README.md

 # Finite-State-Machine
 A simple state machine write in c# that allow you to easily create transition rules between states.
 A finite-state machine is a model used to represent and control execution flow.
 It is perfect for implementing AI in games, producing great results without a complex code.
-This tutorial describes the theory, implementation and use of simple and stack-based finite-state machines.

 # Usage
 To use the state machine you need a few simple steps